 The report goes on to discuss “CAT-A,” a program within IRS to review ERC claims prior to paying those claims.
 On the one hand, referring claims to CAT-A would increase the backlog by increasing the scrutiny placed on those claims.
 On the other hand, TIGTA criticizes IRS for not referring enough returns to the CAT-A process:

 “Specifically, our review identified 209 Forms 941-X processed as of July 28, 2021, that met the CAT-A referral criteria.
 We reviewed a statistically valid sample of 56 of these Forms 941-X and found that 41 (73 percent) were not referred to Examination as required.
 Based on the results of our statistically valid sample analysis, we project that 153 amended returns were not referred as required resulting in $45,310,431 in potentially erroneous nonrefundable employer tax credits being allowed”

 The American Rescue Plan introduced a new pathway to ERC eligibility for employers that began carrying on a trade or business after February 15, 2020, the recovery startup business.
 The IRS acknowledges that they have no mechanism to confirm whether employers meet the requirements to be considered an RSB.

-TIGTA is simultaneously critical of the IRS for employee retention credit processing delays and concerned about the detection of fraudulent claims.
+TIGTA is simultaneously critical of the IRS for ERC refund delays and concerned about the detection of fraudulent claims.
 This may be a case of not being able to have your cake and eat it too.
 Given the enormous opportunity for fraud indicated in the report, IRS appears to have no choice but to slow down claims processing to minimize that damage.